sroysf/mmarchetype-model/README.md

 ## Customizing your project

-1) In each of the sub-modules, use Eclipse code refactor to rename the top-level packages to match your own domain name.

-**IMPORTANT** : Remember to select all of the options in the refactor -> rename dialog.
-This will ensure that all metadata files get properly updated as well (such as persistence.xml and spring config files).

-2) Set the name of the web application artifact this project will generate.
+1) Set the name of the web application artifact this project will generate.
 Open web/pom.xml and look for the following XML snippet:

 `<warName>exampleMultiModule</warName>`

 Change the warName property to an application name of your choosing.

-3) Setup your forceDatabase.properties file, in persistence/src/main/resources/
+2) Setup your forceDatabase.properties file, in persistence/src/main/resources/

 Instructions on setting up this file are included as comments within the file itself.

-4) Build your application for the first time, with your customizations.
+3) Build your application for the first time, with your customizations.
 Application artifact is in web/target

 mvn -DskipTests clean install

-5) Deploy your application to VMForce for the first time, in order to setup the oAuth authentication credentials.
+4) Deploy your application to VMForce for the first time, in order to setup the oAuth authentication credentials.

 See instructions [here](https://github.com/forcedotcom/vmforce/wiki) if you need help deploying an application.

-6) Customize the oauth.properties file in web/src/main/resources
+5) Customize the oauth.properties file in web/src/main/resources

-7) Now rebuild and redeploy your application, with the customized oauth credentials.
+6) Now rebuild and redeploy your application, with the customized oauth credentials.

 ## Test drive